Best Japanese Series on Netflix from funny series to thrillers, LGTB friendly and more!

 Another Japanese series that has been quite successful abroad is Samurai Gourmet, an easy series to watch since it has only 12 chapters of 20 minutes each and is based on the manga Nobushi no Gourmet (野武士のグルメ) by Masayuki Kasumi.

 Perhaps many of you will be wondering.
 All right, but where is the samurai?
-The samurai is actually an alter ego of Kasumi, existing in her imagination.
-Kasumi is an insecure and shy person, so when there is a conflict or moment of tension, her samurai alter ego appears.
-This samurai is a ronin, a samurai without a lord and is the opposite of Kasumi: boastful and cheeky.
+The samurai is an alter ego of Kasumi, existing in his imagination.
+Kasumi is an insecure and shy person, so when there is a conflict or moment of tension, his samurai alter ego appears.
+This samurai is a ronin, a samurai without a lord, and is the opposite of Kasumi: boastful and cheeky.
 Somehow, this samurai helps Kasumi to be more courageous and determined.

 5. Ossan’s Love

-Luckily Ryota Maki, his co-worker, accepts him as his new flatmate and his life changes drastically, as Maki is all the opposite to Haruta: clean, tidy and a good cooker.
-Meanwhile Musashi Kurosawa, Harutas´s senior in the real state agency, declares being gay and in love with Haruta, which turns the situation among the three men upside down.
+Luckily Ryota Maki, his co-worker, accepts him as his new flatmate and his life changes drastically, as Maki is all the opposite of Haruta: clean, tidy, and a good cook.
+Meanwhile, Musashi Kurosawa, Harutas’s senior in the real state agency, declares being gay and in love with Haruta, which turns the situation between the three men upside down.

 6. Followers